freemocap/freemocap/README.md

 ## Documentation

-Our documenation is hosted at: https://freemocap.github.io/documentation/
+Our documenation is hosted at: https://freemocap.github.io/documentation/index_md.html

-That site is built using `mkdocs` from this repository: https://github.com/freemocap/documentation
+That site is built using `writerside` from this repository: https://github.com/freemocap/documentation

 ___